Gabapentin is used to treat epilepsy.

 If you take gabapentin for epilepsy and become pregnant, don't stop the medicine without talking to your doctor first.
 It's very important that epilepsy is treated during pregnancy as seizures can harm you and your unborn baby.

-Women who are trying to get pregnant or have become pregnant are routinely recommended to take at least 400mcg of a vitamin called folic acid everyday.
+If you're trying to get pregnant or have become pregnant you're routinely recommended to take at least 400mcg of a vitamin called folic acid everyday.
 It helps the unborn baby grow normally.